pvlib/pvlib-python/docs/sphinx/source/user_guide/faq.rst

 pvlib does not prevent you from using models improperly and generating invalid results.
 It is on you as the user to understand the models you are using.
-However, here are a few modeling errors that beginners sometimes run into:
+However, one modeling error that beginners sometimes run into is improper time zone localization: calculating solar positions is often the first step of a modeling process and relies on timestamps being localized to the correct time zone.

-- *Improper time zone localization*: calculating solar positions is often the first step of a modeling process and relies on timestamps being localized to the correct time zone.
-A telltale sign of improper time zones is a time shift between solar position and the irradiance data.
+A telltale sign of improper time zones is a time shift between solar position and the irradiance data (for example, ``solar_elevation`` peaks at a different time from clear-sky ``ghi``).
 For more information on handling timezone correctly, see :ref:`timetimezones`.

-- TODO other beginner issues
+More generally, inspecting the simulation results visually is a good first step when investigating strange results.
 Matplotlib and pandas have very powerful plotting capabilities that are great for tracking down where things went wrong in a modeling process.
-Try plotting multiple a few days of intermediate time series in a single plot, looking for inconsistencies like nonzero irradiance when the sun is below the horizon.
+Try plotting a few days of intermediate time series in a single plot, looking for inconsistencies like nonzero irradiance when the sun is below the horizon.
 This will give you a clue of where to look for errors in your code.